Explore Cartmel Priory

 Learn about the challenges faced during battles with King Henry VIII, gaining insights into the priory’s role in shaping the region’s history.

-If you are looking for a dog-friendly holiday cottage close to Cartmel, enquire here.
+If you are looking for a dog-friendly Grange-over-Sands Holiday Cottage close to Cartmel, enquire here.

 We invite you to stay at Lothlorien